v0idzdev/bb-bot/README.md

 Temporarily bans a specified user from the server.<br>
 **Requires**: `Ban Members`

+⚠️ It is **not** recommended to use this when self-hosting, unless your bot will be running 24/7.

 > **~unban `member`**

 Unbans a specified user from the server.<br>